FAQs:

 Unlike other therapists who see clients back-to-back, I see fewer folks so I am not at risk for burnout.
 Thus, I believe you receive higher-quality therapy.
 I also spend time outside of session in continuing education and researching your specific needs.
 So, your fee covers “unpaid” external hours dedicated to providing you with ethical, thoughtful, up-to-date support tailored uniquely to you.

-My fee is $400 per hour for workshops and group consultation.
+My fee is $400 per hour for group workshops, consultation, and other work outside of private psychotherapy sessions.
 Reduced fee or pro bono options may be available for churches/faith communities and nonprofit organizations.

 Do you accept insurance?